Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 ### Poll Response (0x02)

 Sent by an IOX when a poll is received.
 The ACK procedure must be obeyed.
-The first poll-response after power up (when Byte 0 Bit 0 is 1) contains all 8 bytes.
-All subsequent poll-responses (when Byte 0 Bit 0 is 0) only contain the first byte.
+The first poll response after powerup (when Byte 0 Bit 0 is 1) contains all 8 bytes.
+All subsequent poll responses (when Byte 0 Bit 0 is 0) only contain the first byte.

 #### Payload — Poll Response